whudson/whudson/README.md

 - 🔭 **I work with computers and electronics.**
 - 🪛 I enjoy tinkering with my tech however I can.
-- 🐧 Currently running Debian and CentOS.
+- 🐧 Currently running Debian.

 I have worked with many different computer languages and technologies in my personal life.
 My professional experience includes networking and electronics, and I am currently working to expand my knowledge base in information security.